 - A person who commits a second DWI within five years of the first conviction faces seven days to six months imprisonment and a fine of $200 to $750.
 The driver’s license suspension period is one year.

 - A person convicted of a third DWI within five years faces 30 days to six months imprisonment and a fine of $750 to $3,000.
-The driver’s license suspension period is one year.
+The driver’s license suspension period is three years.

 Enhanced Penalties for Drunk Driving that Causes Serious Bodily Injury